We recently spent a bit of a day at Strøm Spa Nordique in Quebec City.

 You should ALWAYS sit on a towel in a sauna.
 Many people here, about a third, did not.
 A few, when it was pointed out to them, even once by five different people, refused.
 Then again, we noticed that many of those who refused couldn’t stay in long enough to sweat anyway so perhaps not as bad as it could have been. 🙂

 You should ALWAYS shower or rinse off prior to each time you enter a sauna or Turkish Bath.
-Numerous people here did not.
+Most people here did not.

 Perhaps a quarter of people would wear sandals in to saunas and Turkish baths and track dirt, grim and grit on to the benches.
 Many also wore gym shorts, t-shirts, hats and other bacteria infested items in to saunas.